This is the start of a short course about making and using free (or inexpensive) dowsing rods for ghost hunting.

 The next step is optional.
 If you want to be sure you’re not influencing your dowsing rods, you have two choices:

-- Use a long, plastic straw – not the flimsy kind that come with fast food – that’s fairly rigid.
+- Use a hard plastic straw – not the flimsy kind that come with fast food.
 Grocery stores usually sell them in the soft drink aisle.
 Cut it into two sections, each about 4″ (9 – 10 cm) long.

 - Or, get a metal tube (brass or copper can be ideal) that has an opening wider than the coat hanger wire.
 The tube should be narrow enough to support the dowsing rods, but let them swing freely, as well.
 (A DIY store may cut the tube for you.
 4″ is a good length, or longer if your hands are large.
-You may also ask them to burnish the cut edges of each – of two – tubes, so you don’t risk cuts.)
+You may also ask them to burnish the cut edges, so you don’t risk cuts.)

-Whatever material you use for these optional, secondary handles, be sure it’s firm and won’t yield to pressure from your hand.
-That way, you’re not inadvertently influencing the dowsing rods with your hands.
+Whatever material you use, be sure it’s firm and won’t yield to pressure from your hand.
+That way, you won’t inadvertently influence the dowsing rods with your hands.

 5.)
 Whether or not you’re using those added handles, the final step is to curl the lower (handle) end of each dowsing rod, for safety.

 Note: If you’re using the optional handle protections, be sure each curled handle end is at least 1/2″ below the end of the straw or tube.
 Otherwise, contact between them could prevent the dowsing rods from swinging freely.

 That’s it.
 You’ve made your first set of dowsing rods.

 In the next lesson (arriving later in 2019), I’ll explain how to hold your dowsing rods, and – in later lessons – how to interpret their movements, and avoid mistakes.